donxito/todo/README.md

 This is a simple to do list that allows users to add, edit, and delete tasks.
 It utilizes PostgreSQL database

-## Playing with a API with Express, Axios and Ejs
+## Playing with PostgreeSQL, Express, Node and Ejs

 - Express/Node.js for server-side programming.
 - pgAdmin for database management.